spine-tools/Spine-Toolbox/docs/source/examples/first_parameter.rst

 Currently, the only option is :literal:`Base` which readily exists in every freshly created Spine database.

-We will discuss alternatives in more depth in other tutorials.
+:emphasis:`We will discuss alternatives in more depth in other tutorials.
-For now, it is enough to say that alternatives allow different values for the same parameter, creating a basis for scenarios.
+For now, it is enough to say that alternatives allow different values for the same parameter, creating a basis for scenarios.`

 Select :literal:`Base` with the arrow keys and move on to the next column using **Tab**.